emijrp/all-human-knowledge/README.md

 # Contributing

 For contributing, [open an issue](https://github.com/emijrp/all-human-knowledge/issues) and/or a [pull request](https://github.com/emijrp/all-human-knowledge/pulls).
+Thanks.